 In Our region

-Dr. Sohail Gandhi, past president of the OMA shares his thoughts on COVID-19 hospitalizations almost ‘exclusively’ among those without a vaccine
+Dr. Sohail Gandhi, past president of the OMA shares his thoughts on how to safely gather with friends and family this Thanksgiving.

 - The Collingwood COVID-19 Assessment Centre is located in the parking of the Collingwood Legion at 490 Ontario Street and operates both the appointment based drive-through COVID-19 assessments and flu shot clinics.